 The 68 mile long Paw Paw River Water Trail begins in the Village of Paw Paw in Van Buren County.
 There are two impoundments (Briggs Pond and Maple Lake) in the village above the dam which can be paddled.
 The river portion of the water trail begins immediately below the Maple Lake Dam.
 The Paw Paw River then winds its way 66 miles through a large, wildlife rich floodplain forest corridor through Van Buren and Berrien Counties.

 Along the way, the river runs through or skirts the edge of the communities of Lawrence, Hartford, Watervliet, Coloma, and Riverside.
 Ultimately, the Paw Paw River joins the St. Joseph River in Benton Harbor, approximately one half mile from Lake Michigan.
-Paddle pathway clearing work has been done on many, but not all, sections of the river below Maple Lake Dam and recommended skill levels for the 20 plus segments of the water trail range from Beginner to Intermediate to Advanced.
+Paddle pathway clearing work was completed in 2017 on many, but not all, sections of the river below Maple Lake Dam and recommended skill levels for the 20 plus segments of the water trail range from Beginner to Intermediate to Advanced.

 Most important, help us keep the Paw Paw River a beautiful, wild and thriving floodplain forest eco-system.
 Pack out ALL your trash and consider taking along a trash bag and picking up any trash you encounter along the river.